justintwayland/MultiplicationProject/README.md

 	python test_programs.py <multiplication algorithms>

+substituting `<multiplication algorithms>` with the algorithms you want to test.
 This will take a while, like the last command.
 When done, the directories you created in the `data` folder will contain .CSV files with the same labels as the files you created in the main `data` directory.